What is Your True Home Buying Power?

 This section defines the specifics of the home you're looking for.

 - Down Payment: The cash you're paying upfront.
 This is not the same as "cash at closing." $40,000 down on a $400,000 home is a 10% down payment.
+(Low down payment options like FHA loans allow for as little as 3.5% down).

 - Loan Term & Interest Rate: Use 30 years and the current market rate for a good baseline.
 You can then see how a 15-year loan or a different rate changes your affordability.